emfmesquita/beyondhelp/README.md

 - Collapsible area on play-by-post threads of D&D Beyond forum that enables adding private notes related with the campaign;
 - All data can be seen, deleted, downloaded on the extension configuration page;
 - Attention: The notes are persisted on the local machine (not synchronized between devices) and are erased if the extension is removed from chrome.

+### Compendium TOC on Side Menu
+- Huge thanks to Dawson Conway (https://github.com/dconman) the author of this feature;
+- This adds the full toc on the side menu for compendiums.
+Is not enabled by default.
+To turn it on head to the extension options (the whrench on extension pop up page) and check the "Show table of contents on compendium pages".

 ### Compendium References
 - Extra buttons on all compendium pages that enables the user to copy references that can be pasted on: